lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Bitmap: a field of bits in an acknowledgment message that tells the sender which SCHC fragments of a window were correctly received.

 * C: Checked bit.
-Used in an acknowledgment (ACK) header to determine if the MIC locally computed by the receiver matches (1) the received MIC or not (0).
+Used in an acknowledgment (SCHC ACK) header to determine if the MIC locally computed by the receiver matches (1) the received MIC or not (0).

 * CDA: Compression/Decompression Action.
 Describes the reciprocal pair of actions that are performed at the compressor to compress a header field and at the decompressor to recover the original header field value.